Mine burrowed unnoticed under the scalp, gnawed through the skull, chomped the membrane and tunneled deep into my consciousness.

 Now imagine being the bloke that had to put his moniker on the document that assured the world ‘It’s OK to fly’.

 White Island just off the North Island of New Zealand went off recently and killed some people.
-It was terrible, granted and within moments, they, we’re pointing fingers and looking for somewhere to place the blame.
-Volcanoes burp, tours had been taken on the island for thirty years but this was someone’s fault and they were going to pay.
-They even blamed the tour guides and adventure tourism on the state news.
+It was terrible, granted and within moments, ‘they‘ we’re pointing fingers and looking for somewhere to place the blame.
+Volcanoes burp, tours had been taken on the island for thirty years but this thoroughly unpredictable event was someone’s fault and they were going to pay.
+They even blamed the tour guides, the rescue pilots and adventure tourism on the state news.

 And it’s getting worse!
 I know it’s a terrible thing to say, but I often feel we need something significant to refocus the mind; something like another war, something to really be concerned about!